-- 3.263.31 The Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence or, where applicable, to a Casino Premises Licence. - 3.273.32 When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Licensing Authority, amongst other things will consider: - - each application on its own merit; - the size of the premises; - the number of counter positions available for person to person transactions; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - evidence that such machines have been or are likely to be used in breach of licensing objectives;

-- the relevant Codes of Practice or guidance issued under the Gambling Act 2005 by the Secretary of State. - 3.283.33 In deciding to impose conditions to limit the number of betting machines, each application will be on its own merit and account will be taken of Codes of Practice or Guidance issued under the Gambling Act 2005 by the Secretary of State.
+- 3.27 The Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence or, where applicable, to a Casino Premises Licence. - 3.28 When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Licensing Authority will consider: - each application its own merit; - the size of the premises; - the number of counter positions available for person to person transactions; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons: - evidence that such machines have been or are likely to be used in breach of licensing objectives; - the relevant Codes of Practice or Guidance issued under the Gambling Act 2005 by the Secretary of State. - 3.29 In addition, details of GAMCARE and the facilities offered, will be included in the appendices to the policy, on the Council's website and also made available in Council reception areas.